Book Now

 Annapurna Circuit trek from Pokhara difficulty

+The Annapurna Circuit trekking from Pokhara is physically and mentally challenging but not technically difficult.
+If you are in good shape, you will have an incredible time hiking it.
 This trek is definitely not for first-time trekkers, but if you possess the physical and mental strength, you may consider joining it.
 The terrain is offbeat and includes many steep ascents and descents.

 Likewise, you will cross landslide-prone areas and navigate narrow, rocky tracks.
 The journey demands patience and adjustment to limited services.
 Depending on your pace, you will walk 6 to 7 hours a day.
+Crossing the Thorong La Pass is the toughest part of this trek, requiring almost 9 hours of walking.

 Altitude sickness during Annapurna Circuit Trek from Pokhara and tips to avoid it